-The MS4 Operator will continue to monitor progress in achieving the listed benchmark and improving water quality and shall report this progress in each annual report.
+The MS4 Operator shall monitor progress in achieving the listed benchmarks and improving water quality and shall report this progress in each annual report.
 Based on an evaluation of the BMPs chosen for each program element, the MS4 Operator will assess program success and progress towards achieving the benchmark.
-Progress will be reported using program indicators such as number of educational opportunities conducted, number of training sessions held, etc. The MS4 Operator is part of an I-Plan that has been prepared for the watershed.
-The MS4 Operator will review the effectiveness of the program to determine the need to change any program elements or BMPs and will make these decisions on an annual basis.
-The clear, specific, and measurable goals for this activity are outlined in the table below.
+Progress will be reported using program indicators such as number of educational opportunities conducted, number of training sessions held, etc. In cases when the MS4 Operator is part of an I-Plan that has been prepared for the watershed, there may be additional sources for assessing stream quality for the stream segment or assessment unit using data produced by governmental agencies, such as the TCEQ, the BIG, the Oyster Creek Group, Gulf Coast Stakeholder Advisory Group, or the Dickinson Bayou Watershed Partnership.
+The MS4 Operator will monitor these opportunities and include in the annual report, if available.
+The MS4 Operator will review the effectiveness of the program to determine the need to change any program elements or BMPs and will make these decisions by the end of the third year of the permit term.